 A Few Words by a Former Atheist

-There were a few people in the Church that honestly practiced Christian love and were really wonderful people, but they were in the minority.
+There were a few people in the church who honestly practiced Christian love and were really wonderful people, but they were in the minority.
 I was so disappointed with the hypocrisy in the church and became so disillusioned, that I simply quit attending.
 I avoided all Christian gatherings and became an atheist.

 Where it really starts is in trying really hard to believe that God does not exist.
 That’s where we all get into trouble.
-Because if there is no Supreme Being – a Producer and Director of this show called Life on the Planet Earth – who wants us to behave in a certain way, then where did all the complexity in nature come from? …and why is it that even non-believers insist that there is a set of rules that we must obey – that there is right and wrong – black and white?
-And if you don’t believe that everyone believes in right and wrong, just steal a car from a thief and then ask him afterwards what he thinks about it.
+Because if there is no Supreme Being -- a Producer and Director of this show called Life on the Planet Earth -- who encourages us to behave in a certain way, then where did all the complexity in nature come from? and why is it that even non-believers insist that there is a set of rules that we must obey -- that there is right and wrong black and white?
+And if you don't believe that everyone believes in right and wrong, just steal a car from a thief and then ask him afterwards what he thinks about it.

 Why did I return to the church?

 More Evidence - 15 Famous Scientists

 Famous Last Words

 My Goal as a Christian